pclarkfbl/fbl-homework/README.md

 ### Database:
 You'll need a relational database of some sort.
 Please indicate which database you're using.
 Reasonable choices include:

 * [JavaDB]: http://www.oracle.com/technetwork/java/javadb/overview/index.html JavaDB is a distribution of Apache Derby that's included in the Oracle JDK, and will be the most straightforward database to use.
+If you're unfamiliar with it, there's a good [Getting Started with Derby document](http://db.apache.org/derby/manuals/index.html#docs_10.11).
 * [HSQLDB]: http://hsqldb.org HyperSQL is an embeddable pure-java SQL database.
 * [H2]: http://www.h2database.com/ H2 is an embeddable pure-java SQL database.
 * [Amazon RDS free tier]: https://aws.amazon.com/rds/faqs/#free-tier Amazon provides MySQL, MariaDB, and PostgreSQL instances for free